ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d2 - a - (REVIEW) React - Hooks and Lifecycle.md

 `useEffect(() => {}, [])`

-- The empty array [] means that “this effect doesn’t depend on anything”,
+- The empty array [] means that "this effect doesn't depend on anything",